BCAppsLimited/BankValidator/privacy-statement.md

 # Hero section
 title: Privacy Statement
-description: This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the NZ Bank Account Validator App.
+description: This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the Bank Validator App.

 # Author box
 author: